 Home Visiting Services

-FSWs will also connect enrolled families to community resources relevant to their needs and family goal plan.
-As the family/FSW relationship develops over time, it becomes one that is unique and models support, trust, understanding, and nurturing for the parent.
 Parents who are eligible for Temporary Assistance for Needy Families (TANF) may be able to accumulate 10 work/education credit hours towards their requirements monthly.
-Program Participants must be pregnant or parenting a baby under 2 weeks old.
-TANF recipients may enroll with children up to 1-year-old.
+Participants must be pregnant or parenting a baby under 2 weeks old to qualify.
+TANF recipients may enroll with children up to 1 year old.

-is a trauma informed, nationally recognized, evidence-based home visiting model designed to ensure that young children are safe, healthy, and ready to learn.
-There are four dynamic components, each closely interrelated and integrated: Personal visits, group connections, child screenings and resource networking.
-Together, these four components create a cohesive package of services with four primary goals:
+Our PAT program is a trauma-informed, nationally recognized, evidence-based home visiting model designed to ensure that young children are safe, healthy, and ready to learn.
+PAT has four main components: personal visits by trained Parent Educators, group connections, child screenings, and resource networking.
+Together, these components create a cohesive package of services to meet the following goals:

 2. Provide early detection of developmental delays and health issues